The popular add-in has undergone many revisions, with a major re-write for version 2.0. Please keep an eye on the What's New page for new releases.

 No doubt someone will now come up with a suggestion to allow more than two fields or more than one text string.
 If you have so complex a requirement, use the ability to name the file from a derived field in the data source.
 Thus just about any legitimate filename structure can be achieved.

-You may also select the folder to store the merged documents by clicking the 'Browse' button, which offers the following dialog.
+You may also select the folder to store the merged documents by clicking the 'Browse' button, which offers the standard Windows Explorer dialog.
 The browse button is not available for Sharepoint folder selection.

 The add-in creates a series of new documents.
 It works best if these new documents are created using the template from which the merge document was created.
 If that template is not available, the new documents are created using the normal template.
 You can, if you prefer, use the normal template to create the documents, by un-checking the check box shown checked in the illustration above, or run the separate macro from the toolbar, as detailed earlier on this page, to create a version of the document c/w attached matching template.